 Sam Rockey began her career in the first democratically-elected government in South Africa in 1994, in the arenas of development, strategy and change.
 More recently, she was the Global Head of Leadership Development for the FTSE top 10 company SABMiller, now part of AB InBev.
 During her 17-year career at SABMiller, she held a number of leadership roles in human resources at country-, regional- and global level.
 Sam’s work on leadership development has won awards and has been written up in a number of books and publications.
 In addition to this, she is a frequent speaker on the topic of leading in transition and organisational transformation.

 Sam is on the Imperial College Business School Advisory Board for their Global Online MBA and on the Advisory Board of the Baobab Network, a start-up business that connects early-stage businesses in Sub-Saharan Africa, with talent and investors from around the world.
 She is also a tutor on the Oxford Strategic Leadership Programme, an Oxford Säid Business School Open programme.
 Sam has a Masters of Science in Development Planning and a Masters of Management in Human Resources.
+Sam works in collaboration with Robert Rowland Smith on the Dynamics of Power - working with clients to achieve a deeper understanding of power dynamics in play and where necessary, helping clients to correct them.

 Robert Rowland Smith is a British author and philosopher.
 His books include Derrida and Autobiography (Cambridge University Press, 1995), Breakfast with Socrates: The philosophy of everyday life (Profile Books, 2009) and AutoBioPhilosophy: An intimate story of what it means to be human (4th Estate, 2018).
 He is a regular speaker at public- and private events, addressing a wide range of topics that includes philosophy, psychology, politics and art.